marmelab/sg/README.md

 // effect:
 {
     type: 'call',
-    handler: // function that will execute the effect: called with arg, and returning a promise
+    handler: // function that will execute the effect: called with args, and a task object representing the state of the saga.
+Return a promise
     args: [console.log, 'hello world'], // args passed to the effect function }
 ```